Code-Institute-Submissions/TjoAlex-color-game/README.md

     * A button to change rgb value with;
     * A easy & hard button adding or removing squares from the screen;
     * Text displaying if the user guesses correctly or not;
+    * A timer counting down in seconds and stops when user guesses correct;
     * A link leading back to the home page;
-    * A help modal showcasing a screen that hold text explaining the rgb values once more.
+    * A help modal opening a screen that hold text explaining the rgb values once more.
     * A how the game works section.

 ## Structure